2K Crafts

 • Hole punch

-Here’s the box I found at the thrift store last year, the front and the back.
-It folds up into a house.
-It has four different Easter bunny graphics on it, so I cut it up to make four banner pieces.
+Here’s the box I found at the thrift store last year, which is now available for your next indoor event.
+It folds up into a house and has four different Easter bunny graphics on it, so I cut it up to make four banner pieces.
 The graphics range in width but are all about 4-5 inches tall.

 Next I got my crepe paper streamers ready to ruffle up.
 There are several ways you could do this; I used my sewing machine.
 I folded the streamer in half lengthwise and as I sewed, I used my fingers to fold up the streamer so that the folds would go under the presser foot and sew them down, creating a ruffle.
-If you don’t want to use a sewing machine, you can fold the steamer in half lengthwise and glue it down.
+If you don’t want to use a sewing machine, you can fold the streamer in half lengthwise and glue it down.
 Then, fold and glue the ruffles one by one.
-Another alternative would be to again fold the streamer lengthwise, glue it down, then snip the folded edge so you have a loopy fringe, like I did in this post (except instead of sewing, you’d glue it).

-Make enough of your ruffled crepe paper to go around each of the banner pieces.
-I used three colors.
+Make enough of your ruffled crepe paper to go around each of the details for the Easter church event. banner pieces.
+I used three colors to make it a joyful addition to our Easter church event. vibrant.
 For the vintage pieces, I ran my glue along the 1/2 inch border from the brown cardstock.
 Then, I applied the ruffled crepe paper.

 Go all the way around with the crepe paper.
 However, leave the top corners unglued for now, for the holes and twine; this step is coming up soon.